 A school might also make a decision they believe is for the best, but one which turns out to not be so well-received.
 That was the case for Desautels Faculty of Management at McGill University in Canada:

-In 2010, the Desautels Faculty of Management at McGill University in Canada decided to break free of Quebec’s taxation-funded model in order to self-fund, and significantly raised its MBA tuition fees.
+In 2010, the school decided to break free of Quebec’s taxation-funded model in order to self-fund, and significantly raised its MBA tuition fees.
 The government did not like this and not only fined the school $2million but also forced it to sacrifice a further $1.2million in subsidies.
-Peter Todd, the school’s Dean at the time (now at HEC Paris), had to come forward and deal with the inevitable press queries, and did so with some aplomb.
-In almost every piece of coverage he came across as thoughtful, understanding and having the school’s best interests at heart.
+Peter Todd, the school’s Dean at the time, had to come forward and deal with the inevitable press queries, and did so with great success.
+In almost every piece of coverage, he came across as thoughtful, understanding, and having the school’s best interests at heart.

-Stick to your guns!
+2. Stick to your guns

-Focus on the positives!
+3. Focus on the positives